adribaeza/python-llmchat-fastapi-streamlit/README.md

 From the frontend interface, you can interact with the chatbot and view the responses in real-time.
 The backend API handles the chatbot logic and interacts with the TinyLlama model to generate responses.

-You can adjust the following parameters in the Streamlit interface to control the chatbot responses:
+You can adjust the following parameters in the Streamlit interface to control the chatbot responses  expand the "Config params" section:
 - **Max Tokens**: The maximum number of tokens to generate.
 - **Temperature**: The value used to control the randomness of the generated text.
 - **Top K**: The number of highest probability vocabulary tokens to keep for top-k-filtering.